rickyhai11/black_hole_v1/doc/source/installation.rst

 If the response looks like following: {"versions": [{"status": "CURRENT", "updated": "2016-03-07", "id": "v1.0", "links": [{"href":
 "http://127.0.0.1:8118/v1.0/", "rel": "self"}]}]},
-then that means the kingbird-api is working normally.
+then that means the playnetmano_rm-api is working normally.

-Run the following commands to check whether kingbird-engine is serving, please replace $token to the token you get from "openstack token issue", and the
+Run the following commands to check whether playnetmano_rm-engine is serving, please replace $token to the token you get from "openstack token issue", and the
 $admin_project_id to the admin project id in your environment: